You have questions? We have answers!

 • Check-in procedure:

-o Station 1: Registration: Here you will check-in and sign up and pay for Festival dinner (ALL other balances should be paid two weeks prior to camp).
+o Station 1: Registration: Here you will check your camper in, and then sign up and pay for Friday's Festival Dinner (ALL other balances should be paid two weeks prior to camp).

 o Station 2: Health: Please bring all medications in original container to be checked in.
 All campers will have their health form reviewed at this station.

 o Station 3: Housing and Group Assignments: Here you will find out where your camper will be staying for the week and where to put your luggage.
 You will also be introduced to your child’s counselors!